 An introduction to the Illuminate ecosystem.

-Illuminate is a fixed-rate lending protocol designed to aggregate Principal Tokens and provide the only scalable infrastructure for fixed rates, offering the combined depth of all fixed-rate markets as well as a guarantee of the best rate in DeFi.
+Illuminate is a protocol designed to aggregate fixed-yield Principal Tokens and provide the only scalable infrastructure for fixed yields.
+At Illuminate we offer the combined depth of all fixed-yield markets as well as a guarantee of the best rate in DeFi.

 The meta principal token (iPT) is traded on a secondary market YieldSpace AMM to provide access to Illuminate’s optimized yields and allow the creation of novel products such as composable futures and options.